-When you apply, you are required to provide a transcript from all colleges or universities you have ever attended.
-You do not need to submit official, paper transcripts to apply.
-If admitted, however, you will need to submit official transcripts to enroll.
-All offers of admission are conditional on the receipt and verification of official transcripts.
+Transcripts from all colleges or universities are required.
+Unofficial paper transcripts can be uploaded during the application process.
+If admitted, you will need to submit official transcripts to enroll; offers of admission are conditional on the receipt and verification of official transcripts.
 Non-English transcripts should be translated into English.
-If your institution does not provide an English translation with the transcript, please obtain a notarized English translation.
+If your institution does not provide an English translation, please obtain a notarized English translation.

-Applicants to the Yale School of Management MBA for Executives program are required to submit scores from one of three standardized tests: GMAT, GRE or the Executive Assessment (EA).
-These tests are used as one way to measure an applicant’s quantitative, reasoning, and verbal abilities.
+Applicants to the Yale School of Management MBA for Executives program are required to submit scores from one of three standardized tests: the Executive Assessment (EA), GMAT, or GRE.
 There is no minimum score to apply.
 Have your official score report(s) sent directly to the Yale School of Management.
+You can request EA score reports from www.gmac.com/ea (select Yale School of Management).
 You can request GMAT score reports through www.mba.com (use code 3TJ-BX-75).
 You can request GRE score reports from www.ets.org/gre (use code 5624).
-You can request EA score reports from www.gmac.com/ea (select Yale School of Management).

 Exam preparation is often the most time-consuming part of the application process.
 We strongly recommend taking the exam early, after taking a formal exam preparation course, and/or taking the practice exams online.